August 5th - 13th 2017

 Pittenweem Arts Festival in August is nationally known but every Easter many of the village’s resident artists and its seven galleries hold an open weekend to welcome in spring, show their latest work and highlight their new exhibitions.
 To add a new twist to our event this Easter, twelve artist/makers from Dunfermline’s Fire Station Creative will join us by exhibiting in ART@47 from April 14 - 22.

 As well as being home to many artists, Pittenweem is a scenic coastal village and its cafes are highly recommended.
 Do come along for an inspiring day out.
-Venues (pick up a map) are open daily 11-5.
+Venues (pick up a map, or download one here) are open daily 11-5.

 Tuesday October 25th